Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company's web server is currently experiencing a denial of service attack which is preventing external users from accessing the company's e-commerce store.
 In order to stop the attack, the information security team needs to add an IP block to the firewall's access control list.
-Normally, any changes to the firewall's access control list must be approved through change management first.
+Normally, any changes to the firewall's access control list must be approved through Change Managementfirst.
 Which type of change should be initiated by the information security team?

 - [ ] Standard.
 - [ ] Normal.